 Very similar in principle to your smartphone, Smart TVs come ready-equipped with internet capability.
 Once connected to your router (usually wirelessly) they will give you access to a plethora of different apps.
 Content varies from brand to brand, and model to model, but generally you get social media apps like Facebook, Twitter and YouTube, plus a full web browser and access to catch-up services such as BBC iPlayer and on-demand services such as Netflix.
 Some also include interactive features such as face recognition along with voice and motion control, but these are only available on certain models.

-One of the most popular additions to the home-cinema market, a TV soundbar consists of two or more amplified speakers built into a long, bar-shaped chassis designed to fit snugly under your television.
-Connections vary from model to model, but their primary purpose is to boost the sound of your TV's speakers.
-You can connect almost any AV or hi-fi component into a soundbar, even your mp3 player!
-More sophisticated models come with separate (and sometimes wireless) subwoofers for extra bass, Bluetooth connectivity, as well as simulated surround sound.
+One of the most popular additions to the home-cinema market, a TV soundbar consists of two or more amplified speakers built into a long, bar-shaped chassis designed to fit snugly under or above your television.
+Connections vary from model to model (usually optical and/or HDMI), but their primary purpose is to replace the sound of your TV's speakers for a decent boost in sound.
+You can connect almost any AV or hi-fi component into a soundbar, even your portable player.
+More sophisticated models come with separate (and sometimes wireless) subwoofers for extra bass, Bluetooth connectivity, as well as simulated surround sound or even rear speakers.

 Sound base (TV)